-We changed our garden name to celebrate our love of Sweet Peas.
+We changed our garden name in 2016 to celebrate our love of Sweet Peas.
 Cupani is one of the oldest known varieties having been introduced to our island in 1699 by the monk Francis Cupani.
 This sweet pea is closely related to the wild strain found in Sicily at that time.

-Visiting the Garden: this is a treat and all visitors are made to feel welcome.
-Information sheets available.
-We provide afternoon tea and light lunches and we sell plants and home produce.
-See events for more information.
+This is a treat and all visitors are made to feel welcome.
+We provide afternoon tea and light lunches, and we sell plants and home produce.
+See the Opening and Contact page for more information.

-Awards and Features about the Garden

-The garden was awarded the Seaford in Bloom Plantsman's Cup for most Original Planting & 2nd prize for Best Back Garden in 2010.
+Awards and Features about the GardenThe garden was awarded the Seaford in Bloom Plantsman's Cup for most Original Planting & 2nd prize for Best Back Garden in 2010.

 In 2011 The Galloping Gardener asked "is this the smallest botanical garden in Britain" and described it as "a magical world of plant wizardry" She chose it as one of her gardens of the year.